Counttalkula666/OOMPH/README.md

 Technologies, Frameworks, Languages and Libraries used in the construction of this site:

-React, MySQL, Sequelize ORM, Passport Authentication, Node and Express Web Servers, Heroku
+React, MySQL, Sequelize ORM, Passport Authentication, Node and Express Web Servers, Javascript, HTML, CSS, Heroku,

 Credits: